 Custom Search

-Using subquery in FROM clause
+Using subquery in FROM clause in MySQL

 When you put a select statement into a FROM clause, it becomes a subquery.
 The subquery returns a temporary table in database server's memory and then it is used by the outer query for further processing.